TITLE:

 • Copy of high school and college transcripts

-Applications must be received by the City of Ithaca Human Resources Department no later than 4:30 PM EST on the last filing date indicated below.
-Postmarks are not accepted.
+Applications must be received by the City of Ithaca Human Resources Department no later than 4:30 PM EST on JULY 7th 2025

-Submit applications materials by January 10, 2022 to: City of Ithaca Human Resources Department Web site: https://ithaca-portal.mycivilservice.com
+Submit applications materials to: City of Ithaca Human Resources Department Web site: https://ithaca-portal.mycivilservice.com